martinjunior/emo-gen/README.md

 ### The Build Process

-For each component category found in your source file(s), `emo-gen` will create a new folder; within the view, categories will be listed in alphabetical order.
+For each component category found in your source file(s), `emo-gen` will create a new folder; within the nav, categories will be listed in alphabetical order.
 One `.html` file will be created for each component.

 Consider the following documention block.